kriskhaira/laptop/README.md

 # laptop

-This sets up your Mac for development incl [dotfiles](https://github.com/kriskhaira/dotfiles).
+This is a script I use to set up my Mac laptop for development including [dotfiles](https://github.com/kriskhaira/dotfiles), Ruby, Node.js and even some OS X apps like Skype.

 ## Instructions